woshiJay/chi-she-mo/README.md

-A webapp that allows users to randomize restaurants around them and pick where to eat.
+A website that allows users to randomize restaurants around them and pick where to eat.